mpv-player/mpv/DOCS/man/options.rst

 ``--sub-font-provider=<auto|none|fontconfig>``
-    Which libass font provider backend to use (default: auto). ``auto`` will attempt to use the native font provider: fontconfig on Linux, CoreText on OSX, DirectWrite on Windows. ``fontconfig`` forces fontconfig, if libass was built with support (if not, it behaves like ``none``).
+    Which libass font provider backend to use (default: auto). ``auto`` will attempt to use the native font provider: fontconfig on Linux, CoreText on macOS, DirectWrite on Windows. ``fontconfig`` forces fontconfig, if libass was built with support (if not, it behaves like ``none``).

     The ``none`` font provider effectively disables system fonts.
 It will still